The One Maintenance Task That Most Golf Cart Owners Get Wrong

 A regularly used 48-volt cart (charged daily or near-daily) on a healthy pack with a properly calibrated charger typically adds approximately 1-4 ounces of distilled water per battery per month during moderate climate conditions.
 On a six-battery pack, that is 6-24 ounces (roughly one third to one and a half cups) per month across the entire pack.

-This seems like a small amount — and it is.
+This seems like a small amount—and it is.
 Properly maintained batteries with a correctly calibrated charger do not guzzle water.
 Heavy water consumption is often a sign of a charger problem, not a sign that the batteries need frequent watering.

 | Condition | Expected Water Consumption | Check Interval | Notes |

-| Normal use, quality charger, 65-80°F temperature | 1-3 oz per battery per month | Monthly | Baseline for a well-maintained cart in mild climate.
+| Normal use, quality charger, 65-80°F temperature | 1-3 oz per battery per month | Monthly | Baseline for a well-maintained cart in a mild climate.
 Charger terminates cleanly at correct absorption voltage. |

 | Heavy use (daily + hilly terrain), mild temperatures | 2-5 oz per battery per month | Every 3 weeks | Heavy cycling increases gassing during charging.
 Higher current draw = more charging cycles = more water loss. |

 | Hot climate (85-100°F+ ambient), normal use | 3-8 oz per battery per month | Every 2-3 weeks | Heat accelerates both electrolysis and evaporation.
-Summer months in Florida, Texas, Arizona require more frequent checks. |
+Summer months in Florida, Texas, and Arizona require more frequent checks. |

 | Overcharging / charger not terminating correctly | 8-20+ oz per battery per month | Weekly | WARNING: Excessive water consumption indicates chronic overcharging.
 Check charger absorption voltage.
 A charger that does not terminate correctly is boiling off electrolyte and shortening battery life. |